 Our department is renowned for being friendly and welcoming, meaning you'll get to know your lecturers, and they'll get to know you.
 You'll have endless opportunities to get involved, from joining the Archaeology Society to working abroad on a research project.
 We're based in the King's Manor in the city centre - a beautiful and truly unique Medieval building, with additional state-of-the-art facilities on the main campus.

 York is the UK’s archaeological capital, with historic buildings and significant remains from the Roman, Viking and Medieval periods.
 You'll find it a great place to call home.

 The thing I enjoyed most about first year were the seminars.
 I was really nervous to begin with but over the course of the year your confidence builds and the chance to discuss history, theory and practice with your peers and an experienced seminar leader becomes invaluable.Matt, BA Archaeology, 2nd Year.
 See more student profiles

-Archaeology at York is 12th in the World for Archaeology (QS World Rankings 2018) and top ten in the UK (Guardian University league table 2018 and Complete University Guide 2018).
+Archaeology at York is 15th in the world (QS World Rankings by Subject 2019) and 10th in the UK (Guardian University Guide 2020, Times Good University Guide 2019).